 It wasn’t until recently when the song Fear Is A Liar came out that I would have thought to articulate it, but the words ring so true…”Fear, he is a liar, he will take your breath, stop you in your steps.
 Fear, he is a liar, he will rob your rest, steal your happiness.”
 Each and every one of these declarations has been an absolute truth in my life.
 Fear has, at one time or another, done all of these things to me…and more!

 Let me ask you this today.
-How blessed do you feel surrendering to fear?
+How much joy have your experienced by surrendering to fear?
 How much joy do you find living under the threat of the “what-if’s?”
 What victory have you been able to claim when you succumb to the lies, missing the GOD-SIZED adventure on the other side of them?

 Our trip to Kenya wasn’t without a few of the things we feared…a little illness and some airport hiccups.
 But those are distant memories now and what pervades our mind is Jesus; His strength in us, His presence seeing us through our weak moments, His love showered on us by the people in Kenya and His God-sized experiences that He lavished on us.
 Jesus, the Lover of our souls, has GOOD for us.
 Good for us when He calls us out into scary things.
 Growth for us when stop allowing fear to let us shrink back into the zone of our comfort and familiarity.
 We are His living Gospel, His hands and feet to this world.
 How can we be those things if we allow the voice of the Liar to be louder than the voice of Truth?
 It’s time to discipline our minds and take a stand against the lies.